-Casebook: Chemerinsky, Constitutional Law (6th Ed.
+Casebook: Chemerinsky, CONSTITUTIONAL LAW (6th Ed.
 2020, Wolters Kluwer Pub.)

-Note: The 6th edition was recently released.
-I understand that it is not cheap.
+Note: I understand that a newly purchased 6th edition book is not cheap.
 If you choose to work from the 5th edition, please understand that there are many newly decided cases in the 6th edition that will not be in the 5th edition.
 You are responsible for finding these new cases from another source (Westlaw, etc.) if you choose to use the 5th edition.